reactjs/react.dev/content/docs/reference-react-dom-server.md

 >
 > Server-only.
 This API is not available in the browser.
 >
 > The stream returned from this method will return a byte stream encoded in utf-8.
-If you need a stream in another encoding, take a look a project like [iconv-lite](https://www.npmjs.com/package/iconv-lite), which provides transform streams for transcoding text.
+If you need a stream in another encoding, take a look at a project like [iconv-lite](https://www.npmjs.com/package/iconv-lite), which provides transform streams for transcoding text.